AndreiBarsan/2023-advent-of-code/README.md

 - [ ] Finish the first 12 days for Rust practice
 - [ ] Use tch in at least 5 problems
+- [ ] Dockerized CI with tch support for fun
 - [ ] Actually understand Rust-y implementations of cyclic data structures

 ## Running the Code